On universality of general Dirichlet series: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main2}}

-As above the main difficulty is to estimate the square moments of $D$.
-The situation is not as clear as in the previous case since $D$ now will be defined via an analytic continuation.
-We need to understand how to define this analytic continuation and how close it is to the partial sums of $D$.
+We have to face a new difficulty since $D$ will now be defined via an analytic continuation.
+We need to understand how to define this analytic continuation and how close it is to the partial sums of $D$ in order to be able to show that D satisfies conditions (c) and (d) of $\dwa$.